omi1292/omi1292/README.md

 - 👋 Hi, I’m @omi1292
 - 👀 I’m interested in buisness
-- 🌱 I’m currently learning in MKSSS's Cummins College of Engineering For Women
+- 🌱 I’m currently learning in MKSSS's Cummins College of Engineering For Women,pune undergraduate CS student
 - 💞️ I’m looking to collaborate on projects,startup cell
 - 📫 How to reach me www.linkedin.com/in/
 omi-pawar-aa219525a